groton-school/myschoolapp-reporting/README.md

 npx msar snapshot https://example.myschoolapp.com/app/faculty#academicclass/12345678/0/bulletinboard
 ```

+### Sky API access required for detailed assignment snapshot

+Due to recent updates to the way the LMS access assignments, it is more difficult directly query that data.
+Instead, the list of assignments is requested from the SKY API, and then each assignment is "visited" and the assigment data is captured as it is loaded.

+To accomplish this, you will need to create a new Sky API app and enable it.
+You will need the `client_id`, `client_secret`, `subscription_key` and `redirect_uri` for the app to configure `msar` to get that list of assignments.
+On the first run, you will be required to authorize the app to access the Sky API using your credentials.

+`Details TK`

 ## Snapshot Format

 Snapshots are captured as JSON data, pulled directly from the front-end API requests that build the LMS UI.
 If capturing a single course (i.e. not using the `--all` flag), the JSON file output is: